Quality & Patient Safety at Martha's Vineyard Hospital

 The Joint Commission is an independent, not-for-profit body that established standards for quality and standards.
 The Joint Commission conducts regular, on-site surveys of hospitals, evaluating a wide range of criteria.
 The results of these surveys determine whether a hospital earns accreditation from the Joint Commission.
 This accreditation process includes unannounced surveys of hospitals which ensures that the hospital is always striving to be its best in terms of safety and quality of care.

-The Joint Commission granted Martha’s Vineyard Hospital full accreditation for a 36-month cycle beginning in November 2012.
+The Joint Commission granted Martha’s Vineyard Hospital full accreditation for a 36-month cycle beginning in September 2015.

 Hospitals are required to post an announcement that an accreditation survey may be imminent and to give the public an opportunity to provide input.

-- Visit the Joint Commission website
+Visit the Joint Commission website.

 Supporting the Martha’s Vineyard Hospital culture of quality and the people behind it, is a carefully designed system of processes that reinforce, cross check and monitor the status of quality care initiatives.
 These processes represent checklists and benchmarks that analyze the progress of maintaining and raising quality throughout every aspect of care.

-In much the same way, you as a patient will have expectations and want reassurances about the quality of care you receive, our quality processes are among the many ways to ensure we deliver both.
+In much the same way, you as a patient will have expectations and want reassurances about the quality of care you receive.
+Our quality processes are among the many ways to ensure we deliver both.

-- For more about Patient Advocacy click here.
+For more about Patient Advocacy click here.